alphasaft/Micro/docs/handbook.md

 ## Principle

 Implementing a version of the Micro language is pretty straightforward :
-1. You declare the operators and macros in the parser.
+1. You declare the operators and macros in the parser,
-2. You implement said operators and macros in the reducer.
+2. You implement said operators and macros in the reducer,
+3. You optionally add checks to ensure script correctness.

 Then you can run whatever Micro script that conforms to the expected syntax.
 Said syntax is thoroughly described in the Micro syntax reference, so we won't double down on that here ; I suggest you read it first to get a glance at what Micro has to offer, then come back here.
 Once you're done, let's get started !